 (c) With the written permission of the source of confidential data;

-(d) To the court services department, parole or probation authority or correctional agency having statutorily granted supervision over the individual subject of the data;
+(d) To the court services department, parole or probation authority or state or local correctional agency or facility having statutorily granted supervision over the individual subject of the data;

 (f) Pursuant to a valid court order.

 Subd.
-5a.
-Public benefit data. (a) The responsible authority or its designee of a parole or probation authority or correctional agency may release private or confidential court services data related to:
+6. Public benefit data. (a) The responsible authority or its designee of a parole or probation authority or correctional agency may release private or confidential court services data related to:

 (1) criminal acts to any law enforcement agency, if necessary for law enforcement purposes; and